polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ![grafana-am-2](/images/infrastructure/validator/operational-tasks/2-alert-manager.webp)

-Fill in the `URL` to your server location followed by the port number used in the Alertmanager.
+Fill in the `URL` to your server location followed by the port number used in the `Alertmanager`.

 Then click "Save & Test" at the bottom to test the connection.

 ![grafana-am-3](/images/infrastructure/validator/operational-tasks/3-alert-manager.webp)

-To monitor the alerts, let's import dashboard "[8010](https://grafana.com/dashboards/8010)" that is used for Alertmanager.
+To monitor the alerts, import dashboard "[8010](https://grafana.com/dashboards/8010)" that is used for `Alertmanager`.
 And make sure to select the "Prometheus AlertManager" in the last column.
-Then click "Import".
+Then click "Import."

 You will end up having the following: